 For a few years, Canada was harboring two alleged fraudsters who were wanted in the US, and no one seemed to know much about it except US law enforcement – one was returned two weeks ago and the other was extradited from Canada in November.

 Both men allegedly solicited over US$17 million from over 50 investors in Canada, the US and Saudi Arabia for fictitious sales of well-known public companies.
 Through Elm Tree Investment Advisors, which they allegedly controlled and operated in Florida, they allegedly sold units in their own investment fund that investors were told held shares of big tech companies such as Twitter, Alibaba, Square, Uber, Snapchat and others.
-Investors were guaranteed returns of 338% in Twitter and 250% in Square.
+Investors were guaranteed returns of 338% for holding shares in Twitter and 250% for holding shares in Square.

-None of the funds yielded anywhere close to those returns and in fact they lost millions.
-The government alleges that the firm acted like a Ponzi scheme – money from new investors was used to pay back earlier ones.
+Allegedly, none of the funds yielded anywhere close to those returns and in fact they lost millions.
+The government alleges that the firm acted as a Ponzi scheme – money from new investors was used to pay back earlier ones.

 Investors lost millions, in part because, as the AG for the SDNY alleges, Elmaleh used investor funds for fancy fast cars, such as a Bentley Continental GT and Maserati Gran Turismo, a 4,644 sq. ft.
 5-bedroom Florida mansion with its own elevator, expensive watches and diamond jewelry.